Professional golf career of Tiger Woods: 2020–21 season

 In Woods' first appearance of the 2020-21 PGA Tour, he missed the cut at the rescheduled U.S. Open in mid-September.
 At the Zozo Championship, which had relocated from the Greater Tokyo Area to Lake Sherwood, California due to the COVID-19 pandemic, Woods finished tied for 72nd.
 Woods' last tournament of 2020 was The Masters, rescheduled from April to November, where he finished tied for 38th.

 He played in the PNC Championship in December, alongside his son Charlie.

 On February 23, 2021, Woods was hospitalized in serious but stable condition after a single-car collision and underwent emergency surgery to repair compound fractures sustained in each leg in addition to a shattered ankle.
 Three months after the accident, in an interview with Golf Digest, Woods did not mention anything about his future as a golfer, but said his primary goal is simply walking under his own power.

 2021–22 season

 Woods competed at the 2022 Masters finishing 47th but withdrew from the 2022 PGA Championship after a third round 79 and was cut from the 2022 Open Championship.

+2026 season

+From March 2 to 24, 2026, Woods played in 2026 TGL tournament as part of the Jupiter Links team.
+Woods' team would successfully make the finals after they defeated Boston Commons.
+On the last day of the tournament, Jupiter Links lost the Finals to the Los Angeles Golf Club.

+Following his March 2026 arrest, it was confirmed that Woods now had physical mobility limitations, which were shown when he had to sit down while taking a sobriety test following a car crash that saw his SUV roll over, and was using hydrocodone—a prescription opioid medication which is used to treat severe, chronic pain—on a morning basis.
+By this time, Woods had 20 leg surgeries and seven back surgeries.